-The RHS Hampton Court Palace Garden Festival celebrates its 30th anniversary with summer colour, gardening inspiration and beautiful blooms against the backdrop of one of the UK’s most iconic palaces..
-This year's key theme is Gardening for Everyone, bringing together family, friends and communities, as well as reconnecting with with green spaces and the outdoors.
+The RHS Hampton Court Palace Garden Festival celebrates its 30th anniversary with a burst of colour, gardening inspiration and beautiful blooms against the backdrop of one of the UK’s most iconic palaces.
+This year's key theme is Gardening for Everyone, bringing together family, friends and communities, as well as reconnecting with green spaces and the outdoors.
 This theme follows on from a recent RHS survey that revealed 52% of people in Britain claim to have experienced feeling alone.

 Plus, there’s plenty of opportunity for shopping, whether you’re looking for something for the garden, home, or a gift to treat yourself.

 Be inspired by the gardens

 Top designers line up each year to present their show-stopping gardens to the world and 2020 will be no exception.
 Following on from their success in 2019, our Show, Lifestyle and Global Impact Gardens will be returning and provide visitors with exciting ideas to try at home.

 The theme of gardens as places to connect with others is demonstrated in the Lifestyle Gardens category.
 The Association of Professional Landscapers (APL) returns with A Place to Meet Again, created in collaboration with its members and apprentices.
 Meanwhile, Amelia Bouquet designs a garden to meet friends, both old and new; The Communication Garden will feature fractured pathways symbolising changes in communication and conversation alongside a seating hub to listen, talk and share ideas.